ci4ic4/second-hello/README.md

 I can *edit* this file on GitHub

-Now I am adding some more locally on Tarkus
+Now I am adding some more locally on Tarkus...

+And now from git-bash ...